uselagoon/.github/profile/README.md

 ## Contribution

 As an open source project, we LOVE contributions.
-We have some info on getting started in our documentation: https://docs.lagoon.sh/contributing/.
+We have some info on getting started in our documentation: https://docs.lagoon.sh/contributing.
 We'd also love for you to join us through any of our social media to chat about how you can contribute to Lagoon!
-Join the Discord and hop into the #contrib channel and dreop us a line!